CSYE-6225-AniruddhGoudar/webapp/README.md

 This will start the server, and you can access the application using Postman

 The application provides CRUD (Create, Read, Update, Delete) operations for managing data in the PostgreSQL database.

+# Packer
+Customize the packer.hcl file for image configuration

+Build the custom image using Packer:

+Once build is complete, the custom image is avalable in GCP for VM creation or etc.